 Maintenance and service of the electric device is limited to the procedures described in this user guide.
-See Chapter Service parts on page 72 below for available service and accessory parts.
+See chapter Service parts on page 74 for available accessory and service parts.

 For further information, go to https://danfosseditron.zendesk.com/hc/en-gb or send email to editron.service@danfoss.com.